yashpalzala/internet_connection_checker/README.md

 ## Purpose

-The reason this package exists is that `connectivity` package cannot reliably determine if a data connection is actually available.
-More info on its page here: <https://pub.dev/packages/connectivity>
+The reason this package exists is that `connectivity_plus` package cannot reliably determine if a data connection is actually available.
+More info on its page here: <https://pub.dev/packages/connectivity_plus>

 More info on the issue in general: